meilisearch/documentation/tutorials/howtos/quickstart.md

 ```

 ::: warning
-If you have the `missing primary key` error.
-[More information about the primary key here](/guides/main_concepts/documents.md#primary-key).
+If you get a `missing primary key` error, see detailed information about the primary key [here](/guides/main_concepts/documents.md#primary-key).
 :::

 ### Search for Documents

-The search engine is now aware of our documents and can serve those via our HTTP server.
+The search engine is now aware of your documents and can serve those via a HTTP server.

 ```bash
 $ curl 'http://127.0.0.1:7700/indexes/movies/search?q=botman'